boltops-tools/terraspace-docs/_docs/config/backend.md

 Variable | Example | Description
 --- | --- | ---
-BUILD_DIR | stacks/wordpress | The build directory name.
+BUILD_DIR | stacks/demo | The build directory name.
 ENV | dev | Terraspace env.
-Can be set like so `TS_ENV=dev` MOD_NAME | wordpress | The module name or stack name, which is also a module.
+Can be set like so `TS_ENV=dev` MOD_NAME | demo | The module name or stack name, which is also a module.
 TYPE_DIR | stacks | The type name.
 IE: stacks or modules

 AWS specific variables: